Rita Johnson: Career

 Early in her career, Johnson was busy in radio.
 "By 1936 she... was appearing in ten radio shows a week."
 She played the leading role in Joyce Jordan, M.D..

 Johnson began acting on Broadway in 1935 and started her film career two years later.
 She played a murderer in Here Comes Mr. Jordan (1941) and a doomed wife in the RKO film noir They Won't Believe Me (1947).

 In an incident that was never fully explained, Johnson suffered a head trauma on September 6, 1948 that required brain surgery.
 Unsubstantiated rumors promulgated by gossip columnists such as Walter Winchell suggested she might have been abused by a boyfriend, but the only explanation she offered was that a large, industrial-grade hair dryer at her apartment had fallen on her.
 She was in a coma for two weeks and it was reported, "It took her a year to recover.
 Her left side was paralyzed temporarily, and for a while she couldn't walk."
 It put a virtual halt to her film career.
 Her screen time in movies after that was limited due to her reduced mobility and powers of concentration.

 Personal life

 Johnson was married to businessman L. Stanley Kahn.
 They were granted a divorce on June 29, 1943.
 She was married to Edwin Hutzler from 1943 to 1946, when they were divorced.
-A Democrat, she supported Adlai Stevenson during the 1952 presidential election.
-She was a practicing Roman Catholic.

-Johnson suffered from alcoholism from the time of her injuries until her death of a brain hemorrhage on October 31, 1965, at age 52.
+Johnson suffered from alcoholism.
+She died of a brain hemorrhage on October 31, 1965, at age 52.